top of page

 History of the estate and its owners reflects the history of Hellenism beyond the borders of the Mediterranean, from Venice to Cairo and Alexandria in Egypt.

-Triklino Nights is a collaboration with visionary conductor and artistic director, Ivan Kuryakov.
+Triklino Nights is a collaboration with visionary artistic director, Ivan Kuryakov.

-In the premiere concert performance, pianist, Anton Verenitsyn shares his sublime sense and sensibility on the historical, Austrian made Bösendorfer salon-grand piano designed in 1920.
+In the premiere concert performance, pianist, Anton Verenitsyn shared his sublime sense and sensibility on the historical, Austrian made Bösendorfer salon-grand piano designed in 1920.

 The concert pairs the sonatas of Beethoven and Chopin with a luminescent evening immersed in moon-light melody presented in the open-air amphitheatre located in-situ to the olive grove at the Triklino Estate on the majestic island of Corfu, Greece.